Daniel Theron: Legacy

 The monument was built by L. Fokkens (Pty) Ltd. according to plans of the architect Mr. Hillebrands (from Krugersdorp).
 Funds for the monument were collected by the Voortrekkers organisation.

 A new Danie Theron Monument was erected near the Union Building in Pretoria, South Africa on 6 March 2002, by the former South African President Nelson Mandela.
 On one of the very rare occasions where Mr. Mandela spoke Afrikaans in public, he said he valued the fighting spirit of Danie Theron, his honesty, bravery and his determination to do the right thing for his nation and his beliefs.
 Mr. Mandela said that the modern South Africa needs more Danie Therons in order to meet the challenges that lie ahead.

 One of the primary schools in Carletonville was named in honour of this Boer hero, i.e. Laer Gedenkskool Danie Theron.
 A smaller replica of the monument (found on the hill near Fochville) was also erected on the school grounds, near the main entrance.

 A Commando Combat School was established at Kimberley, South Africa on 1 November 1967 and in 1968 it was renamed the Danie Theron Combat School.
 South Africa's school of military intelligence is also named after Danie Theron.

 The Danie Theron Medal was instituted by South Africa in 1970.
 It is awarded for diligent service in the Territorial Reserve (officers only until 1975).
 The ribbon is green with 3 yellow stripes.

-During the Boer War, Danie Theron used the alias of Captain James Bond.
-This is probably where Ian Fleming, the writer of the British spy series got the idea.
-Fleming stated in an interview that James Bond was named after American ornithologist and author James Bond - the name being selected because it struck Fleming as "ordinary, but masculine".

 His great-great-niece, Charlize Theron, is an Academy Award-winning actress.